flori/term-ansicolor/README.md

 * `term_mandel`: displays the mandelbrot set in the terminal
 * `term_snow`: displays falling snow in the terminal using ANSI movement sequences.
+* `term_plasma`: draws a plasma effect on the console, possibly animated and refreshed every `-n seconds`.

 Additionally the file examples/example.rb in the source/gem-distribution shows how this library can be used.